 When I started creating content for this blog back in 2016, I was a total photography noob.
-I had some appreciation for what made a picture “good”, but the best camera I had was the one on my Google Pixel.
+I had some appreciation for what made a picture “good”, but the best camera I had was the one on my phone.

 These were the days when smartphone cameras were still actively evolving from potatoes, so in an effort to improve the quality of my photos, I borrowed my Dad’s Canon DSLR.
 While it was certainly a step up from my phone’s camera, it wasn’t anything special (especially by 2016 standards).

 The Canon served me well for a number of years, and was a great way to learn a lot of photography basics.
 As I got more comfortable shooting with the Canon, I eventually upgraded from the included kit lens to a “nifty fifty” Canon 50mm f/1.8 prime.

 The 50mm was yet another step into the world of photography.
 Being a fixed focal length, I was forced to be more intentional about things like placement of the subject, distance between myself and the car, etc. I found my photos improving in quality, and was enjoying the new lens immensely!

 But after a while, I became frustrated with some of the limitations of the camera itself.
 Namely, the autofocus technology was (literally) a decade behind modern cameras.
 All too often photos which looked great on the tiny LCD of the camera ended up being out of focus when I went to edit them later on.

 It was really frustrating to feel handicapped by the camera rather than my own ability.
 No amount of “skill” could make the autofocus system of the Canon any better.
 As a result, it felt like the right time to start looking for an upgrade.

 I figured a good place to start would be figuring out what kinds of cameras/lenses my favorite photographers were using.
 A closer look at some of my saved photos on Instagram revealed almost all of them were shot on Sony mirrorless cameras - specifically the Sony a7iii.